-Through its collaborations with public schools and organizations such as the Brooklyn Public Library, the Schomburg Center for Research in Black Culture, the Brooklyn Literary Council, the Center for Black Literature serves as a vehicle for nurturing and cultivating the critical reading and writing habits of a cross-generation of readers and writers and provides university, community and public institutions with various literary programs.
+Through its collaborations with public schools and organizations such as Brooklyn Public Library, The Center for Arts & Culture at Bedford Stuyvesant Restoration Corp., the Schomburg Center for Research in Black Culture and the Brooklyn Literary Council, the Center for Black Literature serves as a vehicle for nurturing and cultivating the critical reading and writing habits of a cross-generation of readers and writers and provides university, community and public institutions with various literary programs.
 Funding and support for Center programs have been provided by the public and private sector and include organizations such as the National Endowment for the Arts, the New York Council for the Humanities, Gladys Krieble Delmas Foundation, the New-York Historical Society, Poets & Writers, and the Brooklyn Community Foundation, as well as support from local and state elected officials.

 Welcome to the Center for Black Literature